vbth7777/PixivBatchDownloaderPlugin/readme.md

 ### Features:
 - Fixed some problem on source extension
+- Add some new useful keys

 ### Keys

-Arrow keys: focus illustration <br/>
+- Arrow keys: focus illustration <br/>
-s: Open/Close user box <br/>
+- s: Open/Close user box <br/>
-z: next page on artwork that have above 2 illust <br/>
+- z: next page on artwork that have above 2 illust <br/>
-x: previous page on artwork that have above 2 illust <br/>
+- x: previous page on artwork that have above 2 illust <br/>
-e: add bookmark but don't download <br/>
+- e: add bookmark but don't download <br/>